 - Are you giving this particular advice to me in your capacity as a broker, or as my investment advisor?

 - Do you or the firm you work for receive any payments from mutual fund firms to sell their funds?

 - What are your credentials in financial planning?

-These questions are important because not all brokers and advisors operate by the same rules.
-Some get paid no matter how well or poorly they serve you, others get paid depending on what they sell you, and so on.
-It's worth asking the above questions to understand which rules your broker is operating under.
+These questions are important, because not all brokers and advisors operate by the same rules.
+Some get paid no matter how well or poorly they serve you; others get paid depending on what they sell you.
+It's worth asking the above questions to understand the rules under which your broker operates.